 - I will sometimes make sentence-level corrections to only one page or paragraph of your essay.
 This is done in an effort to make you a better editor of your own work.
-You should assume that the corrections I've made are applicable to your entire essay. - If extra-credit is offered, it will only be once-and likely be modest; please stay up-to-date on your assignments. - There is a participation component to your grade.
+You should assume that the corrections I've made are applicable to your entire essay. - If extra-credit is offered, it will only be once-and likely modest; please stay up-to-date on your assignments. - There is a participation component to your grade.
 It could mean the difference between letter grades.
-To receive all, or most, of these points, it is important that you actively engage in the classroom experience (e.g. frequently asking questions and/or commenting).
-Simply attending class is not sufficient to garner full points-points are based on active participation, not attendance.
+To receive all or most of these points, it is important that you actively engage in the classroom experience (e.g. frequently asking questions and/or commenting).
+Simply attending class is not sufficient to garner full points, as they are based on active participation, not attendance. - Look on Canvas for your most updated grades.